 The best way to check your baby’s temperature is to feel their tummy, as their hands or feet may be colder than the rest of their body.

-The best position for them to sleep is on their back, with their feet at the foot of the bed so they can’t shift downwards to far into the blankets, making them overly hot.
+The best position for baby to sleep is on their back, with their feet at the foot of the bed so they can’t shift downwards too far under the blankets, making them overly hot.

-You should also be careful about dressing your baby in too many layers – the general rule is to put only one more layer of clothing on them than how many you’re wearing, so two layers on them if you’re wearing one.
+Also, don’t dress your baby in too many layers – the general rule is to put only one more layer of clothing on them than how many you have on, so two layers on them if you have one on.

 They have colic